-Every effort should be made to encourage full participation throughout the study (see Section 9.1 - Annual Mail Contact and Follow-Up of Non-Responders).
-Before a woman voluntarily changes status, specific retention activities should be conducted (see Section 9.3 - RC Activities for Retention Challenges) to alleviate the problem(s).
+Every effort should be made to encourage full participation throughout the study (see Section 9.1 - General Activities).
+Before a woman voluntarily changes status, specific retention activities should be conducted (see Section 9.3 - Field Center Activities for Retention Challenges) to alleviate the problem(s).
 If full participation is not possible, it is important to maintain some form of contact.
-For a woman who refuses to complete forms by mail, it is important at least to get agreement to contact her by phone once a year to follow her medical history.
+For a woman who refuses to complete forms by mail, it is important to at least get agreement to contact her by phone once a year to follow her medical history.

-Participants with less than full participation status are contacted periodically to determine whether they are willing to resume full participation.
-Procedures for contacting and reactivating participants are in Section 9.5.3 - Reactivation of Participants with Changes in Participation Status.
+Participants with less than full participation status are contacted periodically to determine whether or not they are willing to resume full participation.
+Procedures for contacting and reactivating participants are in Section 9.5.3 - Reactivation of Participants with Changes in Follow-up Status.
 Form 9 - Participation Status is also used to resume those aspects of participation that were formerly limited on Form 9 - Participation Status.

 When a participant's follow-up status changes, complete a new Form 9 - Participation Status.
+When completing the form, there is no need to complete sections on the form other than the relevant parts that indicate how and why the status has changed.